Edited: 29 July 2018

 Request an Appointment.

-Before anything else, REQUEST AN APPOINTMENT through email.
+Before anything else, REQUEST AN APPOINTMENT through email at least 15 days before your intended visit.
 No phone calls, no walk-ins.
 Here’s how to do it (templates and all that).
+Click on Lodging of Visa application tab.
 Wait for them to reply.
 We received a reply/confirmation for our appointment after four working days.
 You would also need to reconfirm your schedule two working days before your appointment otherwise your appointment will be forfeited.

 Q: What if something came up and I won’t be able to make it to my scheduled date?